yuyatng27828/quant-finance/notes/hull/ch04/types_of_interest_rates.md

 - Lower risk due to collateralization

 **Risk-Free rate**
-- Theoretical rate of return on an investment with zerodefault risk and no liquidity premium
+- Theoretical rate of return on an investment with zero default risk and no liquidity premium
 - Approximated in practice by Treasury or SOFR rates
 - Used as the discount rate for many derivative pricing models (e.g. Black-Scholes)